dspalacios26/dspalacios26/README.md

 - 👋 Hi, I’m @dspalacios26
 - 🌱 I’m currently studying Software Techonology Engineering educational program.
-- 📫 How to reach me:
-ig [ ssebas.palacioss ]

 <!---
 dspalacios26/dspalacios26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.